Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A typical example is a puppy or dog who has engaged in some undesirable behavior and the owner intervenes by physically correcting the puppy.
 The puppy may initially try to flee or hide or show appeasing body language to avoid the confrontation, but being cornered, with this flight instinct removed, he may engage in a fight.

-So the puppy or dog may bare teeth or try to snap, which may be perceived by the owner as the pup's way to challenge him when the puppy is really only trying to defend himself and get out from a scary situation unharmed.
+So the puppy or dog may bare teeth or try to snap, which may be perceived by the owner as the pup's way to challenge him when the puppy is really only trying to defend himself and get out of a scary situation unharmed.

 According to a study conducted by Herron M.E., Shofer F.S., Reisner I.R.
 2009, it was found that several confrontational methods such as alpha rolling, scruff shaking or kicking a dog for undesirable behavior, elicited an aggressive response from at least a quarter of the dogs.